Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Results

 For the XGBoost regression model, tree depth was tuned via grid search, with a depth of six yielding the best results.
 All models were trained for a fixed number of 100 epochs, which for XGBoost corresponds to sequential updates of 100 decision trees.
 Further performance analysis of XGBoost with varying tree depth and number is presented in Appendix~\ref{app:xgb}.
 A summary of the model architectures and hyperparameters is provided in Table~\ref{tab:mod_specs}.

 To benchmark the proposed models, we perform four-fold cross-validation, dividing the dataset into four folds, each comprising 75\% training data and 25\% test data.
-To ensure a fair comparison, all models are evaluated using the same four-fold data splits.
+To ensure a fair comparison, all models are evaluated using the same four-fold data splits, and the hyperparameters in Table~\ref{tab:mod_specs} were selected so that the hybrid quantum–classical models and the classical FNN baseline have similar parameter counts.
+The size of the classical preprocessing layer and the number of trainable variational parameters in the PQC were calibrated to match the effective model capacity across architectures.
 During training, we record the root mean squared error (RMSE) on the test set for each fold and epoch to monitor the convergence behavior of each model.

 Statistical significance testing is essential to ensure that observed performance differences between models reflect meaningful and robust improvements rather than random variation, as emphasized in recent studies such as~\cite{kelly2023modeling, he2024empirical}, and through established methods like the Diebold-Mariano test~\cite{diebold2002comparing}.
 To assess whether performance differences between models are statistically significant, we conduct a Diebold-Mariano (DM) test, under the assumption of independent forecast errors across observations.
 For each pair of models (hereafter indicated as $a$ and $b$), we compute the $DM_{a,b}$ statistic across all folds and epochs as follows